How to protect yourself and your smartphone at a protest

-Or this one from The Guardian last month, which outlines how “anonymized location data from opt-in cellphone apps” was used to show the movements of protestors from lockdown protests.
+Or this one from The Guardian, which outlines how “anonymized location data from opt-in cellphone apps” was used to show the movements of protestors from lockdown protests.
 The upshot of all of this?
 Assume your phone is being tracked.

 That’s not to say you shouldn’t take a phone.
-Aside from their utility as a communication device, most phones nowadays have a pretty capable camera attached to them, and that might be the difference between you having exculpatory evidence if you get charged with anything or not.
+Aside from their utility as a communication device, most phones nowadays have a capable camera attached to them.
+That might enable you to have exculpatory evidence if you get charged.

 - Turn off biometrics: seriously, your Fifth Amendment rights don’t apply to biometric locks.
 Make sure they’re off and make sure you have a long PIN or password set instead